jreinhardt/handkerchief/README.rst

 * DonnchaC added code for authenticating by token
 * philfreo contributed a requirements.txt
 * avbop for porting to python 3
+* aaronpk for the API hint for resizing avatars

 License